-© 2003, Microchip Technology Incorporated, Printed in the U.S.A., All Rights Reserved.
+© 2001, Microchip Technology Incorporated, Printed in the U.S.A., All Rights Reserved.

-Microchip received QS-9000 quality system certification for its worldwide headquarters, design and wafer fabrication facilities in Chandler and Tempe, Arizona in July 1999 and Mountain View, California in March 2002.
-The Company's quality system processes and procedures are QS-9000 compliant for its PICmicro® 8-bit MCUs, KEELOO® code hopping devices, Serial EEPROMs, microperipherals, non-volatile memory and analog products.
+Microchip received QS-9000 quality system certification for its worldwide headquarters, design and wafer fabrication facilities in Chandler and Tempe, Arizona in July 1999.
+The Company's quality system processes and procedures are QS-9000 compliant for its PICmicro® 8-bit MCUs, KEELO© code hopping devices, Serial EEPROMs and microperipheral products.
 In addition, Microchip's quality system for the design and manufacture of development systems is ISO 9001 certified.

-28/40/44-Pin Enhanced Flash Microcontrollers
+28/40-Pin 8-Bit CMOS FLASH Microcontrollers